Costa Daurada - Priorat

 The most important Cistercian convent in Catalonia, Santa Maria de Vallbona is still inhabited by nuns after some 850 years of history.
 Though more humble in appearance than the Monasteries of Poblet and Santes Creus, it’s worth visiting to see its austere but beautiful cloister, its bare chapterhouse and the single-nave church, as well as its archives that are rich with historical documents.

-This group of buildings was originally built as a nativity scene, and still stands today, together with rural implements and farm animals in a space of more than five thousand square metres.
-It has recently incorporated a playground and in the summer months hosts a crafts market.
+This group of buildings was originally built as a nativity scene, and still stands today, together with rural implements and farm animals in a space of more than 5,000 square metres.
+There are a number of playgrounds for kids, and in the summer months you'll find a crafts market, while in December and January there is a nativity scene.

 The Cathedral, dedicated to Santa Tecla, stands at the highest point of the city, and was consecrated in 1331.
 It’s worth visiting to see the cloister, an exceptional architectural and sculptural ensemble dating from the twelfth and thirteenth centuries.
 The Diocesan Museum has a remarkable collection of tapestries.